bencooperjamin/xlmentoringwxh/README.md

 #### Colours

-<details><summary>Initial colourscheme ideas through Canva</summary>
+<details><summary>Initial colour scheme ideas through Canva</summary>
 <img src="README-IMAGES/color-palette.png" alt="Screenshot of a colour wheel with a tetradic of colours selected.
 A colour pallet to the side shows the green, red, blue and purple colours selected in the wheel.">
 </details>

 I used [Canva](https://www.canva.com/colors/color-wheel/) to research a colourscheme for the site.
-Based on the overview of the site I knew we wanted to include colors which reflected the outdoors and at the same time the welsh red and green.
+Based on the overview of the site I knew we wanted to include colors which reflected the outdoors and at the same time the welsh red and green which is important to this area.

 <details><summary>Main colour scheme for the site</summary>
 <img src="README-IMAGES/chosen-palette-colors.png" alt="The four main colours chosen for the site - off white, green, red charcoal-black.
 More description below.">
 </details>

 * __#BA2222__ is the colour I chose for the "X" in Wrexham in the header.
 We thought it symbolised the welsh dragon above the green navigation bar giving it a sophisticated look.
-I also used an opaque version to for some of the backgroud text boxes.
+I also used an opaque version for some of the backgroud text boxes.

 * __#267C31__ - This forest green is the colour I chose for the navigation bar as I felt it was an outdoor countryside green which complimented the images I've used and it was a good representation for the welsh flag.

-* __#2C2727__ - This charcoal-grey color I chose as it was softer on the eyes compared to a definite black which was used in the footer, header text, shadows and also an opaque version was used for the boxes that contained links.
+* __#2C2727__ - This charcoal-grey color I chose is softer on the eyes compared to a definite black.
+The charcoal grey used in the footer, header text, shadows and also an opaque version was used for the boxes that contained links.

-* __#F0F8FF__ - Also known as Aliceblue, this color was used for the text boxes.
+* __#F0F8FF__ - Also known as Aliceblue, this color was used for the text in boxes.
 I felt it was a good contrast to the background box colors above but softer than a harsh white.

 <sup><sub>[*Back to top*](#contents)</sup></sub>